DanielsKraus/RSSI-Arduino/README.md

 # RSSI-Arduino
-Radio Signal Strength Indicator(RRSI) is widely used in robotics for localization to a docking hub or various other application.
+Radio Signal Strength Indicator(RRSI) is widely used in robotics for localization to a docking hub or various other applications.